 Why Globalization Partners

-Chinese employment law is complicated and setting up an office can be quite time consuming.
+Chinese employment law is complicated and setting up an office can be quite time-consuming.
 Globalization Partners knows the best practices of HR administration in China and we can relieve you from the burden of dealing with Chinese bureaucracy and of establishing your own offices.
-With our Global Employer of Record Platform we reduce red tape and hassle so that you can concentrate on your operations.
-For clients using our employee leasing or PEO service in China, we may also be able to provide recruiting services in Shanghai or Beijing.
+With our Employer of Record solution, we reduce red tape and hassle so that you can concentrate on your operations.
+For customers using our employee leasing or PEO service in China, we may also be able to provide recruiting services in Shanghai or Beijing.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring an employee in China, please contact us.